-Anil Raghuvanshi, founder of ChildSafeNet, is a Nepalese child rights worker.
-He has an MBA degree from Tribhuvan University, Nepal.
-He has more than 27 years of experience in child protection with UN agencies and international agencies, which includes 15 years international service in nine countries of Asia, Africa, Europe and Caribbean region.
+Anil Raghuvanshi, the founder of ChildSafeNet, is a child rights worker with more than 27 years of experience in child protection at UN agencies and international agencies, which includes service in nine countries - in Asia, Africa, Europe and the Caribbean.

-He has developed training modules on child protection and has coordinated a number of child protection situation analysis studies.
-Furthermore, while working as the Deputy Director of ECPAT International in Bangkok, Thailand (2003 – 2006), he had coordinated various research studies and served as a research advisor for studies on commercial sexual exploitation of children.
+He has built and mentored a strong team of highly dedicated young Nepalese, in order to promote safer internet among children and young people.
+Besides, he has led research studies on cyber safety and has developed training modules suitable for different age groups and demographies.
+Moreover, he has coordinated a number of child protection situation analysis studies.
+Furthermore, while working as the Deputy Director of ECPAT International in Bangkok, Thailand (2003 – 2006), he coordinated various research studies and served as a research advisor for studies on the commercial sexual exploitation of children.
 He also worked with the team of the UN Secretary General's Study on Violence against Children (2006) and coordinated inputs to the study.
-While working with ECPAT International, he had contributed in managing "make-IT-safe" campaign for protection of children from sexual exploitation online.
+While working with ECPAT International, he contributed in managing the "make-IT-safe" campaign for the protection of children from sexual exploitation online.

-Pushkar Mathema, a resident of core Kathmandu, has more than 30 years of experience as a journalist with the first and the state-owned daily newspaper, Gorkhapatra.
-He had served two times as the Acting Chief Editor of the Gorkhapatra daily.
-He had also served as the Acting Chief Editor The Rising Nepal, the English daily, published by Gorkhapatra Corporation.
-Besides, he had contributed as the Chief Editor of Yuwa Manch and Muna, Gorkhapatra Corporation's monthly magazines for youth and children, respectively.
-He had also served as the coordinator of www.gorkhapatraonline.com.
-He has penned over 1,500 features and reports in various newspapers and magazines and have translated books.
-He was awarded Pradhan Journalism Award (2015) and Environmental Journalism Award (1995).
+Pushkar Mathema, a resident of the central Kathmandu, has more than 30 years of experience as a journalist with the first and the state-owned daily newspaper, Gorkhapatra.
+He served twice as the Acting Chief Editor of the Gorkhapatra daily.
+He also served as the Acting Chief Editor of The Rising Nepal, the English daily, published by Gorkhapatra Corporation.
+Also, he served as the Chief Editor of Yuwa Manch and Muna, Gorkhapatra Corporation's monthly magazines for youth and children, respectively.
+He also served as the coordinator of www.gorkhapatraonline.com.
+He has written over 1,500 features and reports in various newspapers and magazines and has translated books.
+He was awarded the Pradhan Journalism Award (2015) and Environmental Journalism Award (1995).

-Pushkar, an MBA and a seasoned media expert and trainer, had also served as a media and communication consultant for various UN agencies and international organizations.
-He has a keen interest in theatre and is a well-recognized figure in the field of acting and direction.
+Pushkar, an MBA and a seasoned media expert and trainer has also served as a media and communication consultant for various UN agencies and international organizations.
+He has a deep interest in theatre and is a well-recognized figure in the field of acting and direction.
 He has bagged a number of awards as the best actor and best director.

 Parit Shrestha, a resident of Kathmandu, was raised and educated in India.
 He is an expert in computer motion graphics and digital marketing.
-He has a Bachelors degree in management from India and is the founder and the first CEO of a digital marketing company Red Circle Creative Solutions.
-Parit has expertise in motion graphics and digital marketing.
-He is soft-spoken and has a very good people skill.
-Parit is a good guitarist and is a good guitarist and an aspiring singer.
+He has a Bachelor’s degree in Management from India and is the founder and the first CEO of a digital marketing company Red Circle Creative Solutions.
+Parit has expertise in motion graphics and in digital marketing.
+He is soft-spoken and has very good people skills.
+Parit is an accomplished guitarist and an aspiring singer/composer.

-Riju Shrestha, born in Kirtipur, Nepal, has a Masters degree in Social Work with a major in Mental Health and Psychosocial counseling.
-She believes that children and young people should be able to consume internet in a way that benefits them.
-She is committed as a Secretary in ChildSafenet and uses her experience and familiarity of the digital domain in doing her part in making internet a safer place for children and young people.
+Riju Shrestha, born in Kirtipur, Nepal, has a Master’s degree in Social Work with a major in Mental Health and Psychosocial counselling.
+She believes that children and young people should be able to consume the internet in a way that benefits them.
+She is committed to being the Secretary at ChildSafenet.
+She uses her experience and familiarity of the digital domain to play her part in making the internet a safer place for children and young people.
 She also heads Red Circle Creative Solutions, a digital marketing agency as the CEO and specializes in content creation.

 Ristha Shrestha, the youngest member of ChildSafeNet Executive Committee, is a resident of Lalitpur, Nepal.
-She has a bachelors degree in Social Work and Rural Development and has been working as a social worker with NGOs in Nepal.
-Ristha is freelancing graphic designer and has a good knowledge and experience in managing social media for organizations.
-Moreover, she is serving as the President of Leo Club of Manigal Global, Lalitpur.
+She has a Bachelor’s degree in Social Work and Rural Development and has been working as a social worker with different NGOs in Nepal.
+Ristha is a freelancing graphic designer, she has good knowledge and experience in managing social media for organizations.
+She is serving as the President of the Leo Club of Manigal Global, Lalitpur.

-Jasmine Rajbhandary was born in Lesotho, and grew up in various parts of Africa and the United States, as a “UN child”.
-She completed her Bachelors in Economics and Sociology from Binghamton University in New York.
-After completing her Masters in International Development from American University in Washington DC she returned to Nepal in 1997.
-Since then has worked for human rights NGOs, Save the Children, DFID and now the World Bank.
-Her career has been focused on working with vulnerable communities, children, women, and helping in developing processes and services for their inclusion in development and improving their life outcomes.
+Jasmine Rajbhandary was born in Lesotho and grew up in various parts of Africa and the United States, as a “UN child”.
+She completed her Bachelor’s in Economics and Sociology from Binghamton University in New York.
+After completing her Master’s in International Development from American University in Washington DC she returned to Nepal in 1997.
+Since then she has worked for human rights NGOs, Save the Children, DFID and now the World Bank.
+Her career has been focused on working with vulnerable communities, children, women, and with helping in developing processes and services for their inclusion in development and improving their life outcomes.

-At the World Bank, she is a Senior Social Protection Specialist and she leads on World Bank projects which help the Nepal government provide more efficient social protection services such as the social security allowances and in helping the government address the youth jobs agenda.
+At the World Bank, she is a Senior Social Protection Specialist and she leads on World Bank projects which help Nepal’s government to provide more efficient social protection services such as the social security allowances and in helping the government address the youth jobs agenda.
 She also works in Bhutan and India.

-Ladina (Joshi) Maskay, born in Kathmandu, Nepal, has a Bachelors degree in management from Tribhuvan University, Nepal.
-She has 26 years of experience in administration and management and have worked with national and international organizations in Nepal.
-She often dedicates her time as a social work volunteer.
+Ladina (Joshi) Maskay, born in Kathmandu, Nepal, has a Bachelor’s degree in Management from Tribhuvan University, Nepal.
+She has 26 years of experience in administration and management and has worked with national and international organizations in Nepal.
+She often dedicates her time to being a volunteer in social work.
 Currently, she is actively engaged with ChildSafeNet as an executive member.